kingofcrunchyroll/Axiom-Server-Data/Resources/Github/README.md

 nothing fancy schmancy is going on here, just hosting assets and lists.

 > [!TIP]
-> Heres a little tip for you!
+> Here's a little tip for you!
 Stop snooping.